SwapnilRath0d/Sorting_Visualiser/README.md

 web_devlopment
 created by swapnil rathod
-by using html, css and javascript here we can visualiser how the different algorithms works.
+by using html, css and javascript here we can visualise how the different algorithms works.